UNDERSTANDING THE TERMS SVOD, AVOD, TVOD AND THE DIFFERENCE BETWEEN VOD AND OTT

 Understanding the difference between VOD and OTT

-Subscription VOD is a type of service, where you enter into a subscription agreement, which will then grant you access to the service typically to watch until you unsubscribe, that means watch with no limits.
+Subscription VOD is a type of service, where you enter into a subscription agreement, which will then grant you access to the service typically to watch until you unsubscribe, that means to watch with no limits.
 The best example of an SVOD service is Netflix.

 Transactional (or Transaction) VOD is opposite of SVOD.
 TVOD will normally not charge you anything to sign up for the service/create a user profile.
 Instead, you will pay an amount based on the content you watch.
-Most often this relates to movies, but is also used for series and in particular for sports and events. iTunes is an example of TVOD.
+Most often this relates to movies but is also used for series and in particular for sports and events. iTunes is an example of TVOD.

 Ad-based VOD is a model that is free for users. users are free to log in and stream videos, in return for spending time watching ads.
 YouTube is the best example of AVOD.

 There are services that operate with mixed models as well, where the customer will, for example, pay a monthly fee, which will grant access to parts or certain types of content.
 But where there can still also be extra fees applied to watch particular pieces of content or a live sports event for example.